-Nominated by GANC: to 12 At-Large - Over four year term.
+Nominated by GANC: up to 12 At-Large - Over four year term.

 Find out more about the Presbyterian Publishing Corporation Board of Directors.

-This Committee prepares and administers the written examinations which comprise one of the requirements for ordination to the Ministry of Word and Sacrament in the Presbyterian Church (USA).
-[See G-14.0431] The Committee has twenty-four (24) members.
-Twelve (12) members of the Committee are elected (on a rotating basis) by the six regional Reading Groups, which meet annually to grade exams.
-The other twelve (12) members are elected by the General Assembly.
-Of those elected by the General Assembly, five are to be seminary faculty representatives, rotated among the Presbyterian seminaries.
-Each seminary faculty representative must have expertise in one of the four areas tested by the four senior ordination examinations: Biblical Exegesis (including use of biblical texts in their original languages), Theological Competence (with special emphasis on Reformed theology), Church Polity, and Worship and Sacraments.
-Seven (7) members of the Committee are elected from the church-at-large.
+This Committee prepares and administers the written examinations that comprise one of the requirements for ordination to the Ministry of Word and Sacrament in the Presbyterian Church (USA).
+[See G-2.0607d] The Committee has twenty-four (24) members.
+Twelve (12) members of the Committee are elected (on a rotating basis) from among readers in six regional groupings of presbyteries.
+The other twelve (12) members are elected by the General Assembly, with consideration being given to areas of needed expertise, to gender and racial/ethnic representation, to an approximate balance of ruling and teaching elders, and to various sub-cultures within the Presbyterian Church (U.S.A.) with regard to the overall composition of the PCC.
+There is particular need for persons who have post-graduate expertise in one of the four areas tested by the four senior ordination examinations: Biblical Exegesis (including use of biblical texts in their original languages), Theological Competence (with special emphasis on Reformed theology), Church Polity, and Worship and Sacraments.
 The focus of the four senior ordination examinations is to determine one’s entry-level readiness for ministry in the Presbyterian Church (USA).
 The exams present pastoral challenges whereby candidates may demonstrate how they integrate their faith and theological education in practical ministry.

 Skills & Expertise Needed: The members of the Committee are expected to have training/expertise and/or significant practical experience in at least one of the four areas of examination.
-Members must have the ability to write resource papers to be used for preparation by the reading groups and give presentations on the examinations as a part of training for readers.
-Physical stamina and the ability to read and assess someone else’s work without imposing one’s own point of view are critical.
+Members must have the ability to write resource papers to be used for preparation by the reading groups and give online presentations on the examinations as a part of training for readers.
+The ability to read and assess someone else’s work without imposing one’s own point of view is critical.
 The work of the PCC is greatly facilitated by members who are bilingual in Korean/English or Spanish/English.

-Time Requirement: Annual Meeting of six days in April; Reading Groups (four days each in October and March); preparation of resource papers, questions and presentations for training of readers (seven to ten days.)
+Time Requirement: Annual Meeting of six days in April/May; participation in review of reader comments during four exam evaluation periods each year (first week of February, May, August, and November, working from home using online technologies); preparation of resource papers, questions and presentations for training of readers (seven to ten days total on flexible scheduling)

 Find out more about the Presbyteries’ Cooperative Committee on Examination for Candidates.

-Composition: The committee is composed of twelve (12) members: four (4) commissioners from the previous six assemblies, four (4) who have previously served on the board of a General Assembly agency that is not under review. (i.e., Committee on the Office of the General Assembly, General Assembly Mission Council, Presbyterian Investment & Loan Program, Presbyterian Publishing Corporation) other than one being reviewed and four (4) at-large.
+Composition: The committee is composed of twelve (12) members: four (4) commissioners from the previous six assemblies, four (4) who have previously served on the board of a General Assembly agency that is not under review. (i.e., Committee on the Office of the General Assembly, Presbyterian Mission Agency Board, Presbyterian Investment & Loan Program, Presbyterian Publishing Corporation) other than one being reviewed and four (4) at-large.
 The at large members may include ecumenical partners.

 Skills & Expertise Desired: 1) The ability to offer objective perspective on the work of the Board of Pensions and Presbyterian Church (U.S.A.)
 Foundation; 2) experience in the area of work of that agency or service as an agency board member or commissioner to General Assembly.
 The Review Committees reporting to the 220th General Assembly will review the work of the Board of Pensions and the Presbyterian Church (U.S.A.)
 Foundation.